Hemp Oil Vs. CBD Oil: The Beginners Ultimate Guide

 CBD Oil

 CBD oil is made from either hemp or the marijuana plant.
 Hemp-derived CBD oil is made using the flowers, leaves, and stalks of the plant.
-CBD oil is produced through a process that leads to CBD full-spectrum (whole-plant extract of compounds), CBD broad spectrum (whole-plant extract of compounds but with THC removed) or CBD isolate (only CBD is stripped from the plant).
+CBD oil is produced through a process that leads to CBD full-spectrum (whole-plant extract of compounds), CBD broad spectrum (whole-plant extract of compounds but with THC removed), or CBD isolate (only CBD is stripped from the plant).

 To be federally legal, the industrial hemp plant can not have more than 0.3% of the psychoactive THC.
 The industrial hemp plant contains high amounts of CBD.

-Confusions Regarding Hemp Oil vs. CBD Oil
+Confusions Regarding Hemp Oil and CBD Oil

 There is often a lot of confusion regarding hemp oil vs. CBD oil.
 People also assume that hemp is the same thing as marijuana.
 It isn’t true at all, as hemp does not contain any of the THC that marijuana does.